cecat/WeatherStation/src/WeatherStation/README.md

 is connected to the processor (i.e., via USB).

-I am using the kit that has the **SparkFun ESP32 MicroMod** processor, so if you have a different processor (there are multiple options) you'll need to slightly tweak these instructions.
+I am using the kit that has the **SparkFun ESP32 MicroMod** processor, so if you have a different processor (there are multiple options) you'll need to substitute your processor as appropriate in these instructions.

-These instructions match the MacOS version, which is slightly different from the PC version but should be straightforward to follow there.
+These instructions match the MacOS version of the Arduino IDE, where the menus are slightly different from the PC version but should be straightforward to follow there.

 ### Set up the Arduino IDE board manager